iacoped/coped-designermap/README.md

 - keep commits smaller
 - test on various devices
 - popup stays visible even when zooming in, just moves to correct location?
+- tweak starting view on mobile so looks better